FortiGate

 FortiToken clock drift detected (code: 468308).
 Please input the next code and continue

-Note that the authentication has an expiration time (by default is 30 seconds) and also FortiToken codes are sent depend on the configuration (every 30 or 60 seconds).
+The authentication has an expiration time (by default is 30 seconds), and also FortiToken codes are sent depending on the configuration (every 30 or 60 seconds).

 The remote authentication timeout need to be changed, so there is time for the next code to be added.